MelanieKTaylor/ClassiFIRE/README.md

 # ClassiFIRE
-ClassiFIRE classifies remotely sensed fire detections as wildfire or prescribed (Rx) fire by comparing them in space and time to wildfire reports.
+ClassiFIRE classifies remotely sensed fire detections as wildfire or prescribed (Rx) fire.
+We followed these basic steps:

 Note: This workflow, ClassiFIRE, is an academic research tool and is not affiliated with or endorsed by any commercial entity.